scipy-conference/scipy_proceedings/papers/james_fox/pycid.rst

 ----------

 In this section, we demonstrate how to use *PyCID* to find which nodes in a single-decision CID face which type of incentive :cite:`everitt2021agent`.
 Incentives have been shown to be helpful for applications in safety and fairness (:cite:`everitt2021agent`, :cite:`holtman2020towards`), understanding the behaviour of RL algorithms :cite:`everitt2019reward` and comparing the promise of different AGI safety frameworks :cite:`everitt2019modeling`.
-We believe that *PyCID* can futher mature these enquiries.
+We believe that *PyCID* can further mature these enquiries.

 The incentives we can currently find using *PyCID* in a single-decision CID are: